pajapro/Reminders-Backend/README.md

 [source](https://support.apple.com/en-us/HT205890)

 ## 📥 Installation
 To run Reminders-Backend locally, you need to install [Swift 3](https://vapor.github.io/documentation/getting-started/install-swift-3-macos.html) on your mac OS.
+Moreover, you need to install [PostgreSQL](https://www.postgresql.org/download/macosx/) and [configure connection](https://github.com/vapor/postgresql-provider#config).

 After that, execute the following commands:

+1. Execute `$ postgres -D /usr/local/var/postgres/` to start PostgreSQL service
-1. Run `$ swift build` to compile
+2. Run `$ swift build` to compile
-2. Run `$ .build/debug/Reminders-Backend` to start the server
+3. Run `$ .build/debug/Reminders-Backend` to start the server

 ## 🛠 Xcode project
 This repo does not include an Xcode project.
 If you want to generate one locally, use `swift package generate-xcodeproj` command or simply `vapor xcode` to generate a new Xcode project for a project.